 First of all, the Journal Impact Factor is often misused as a proxy for the quality of a paper, which is conceptually wrong.
 Obsession with the impact factor is harmful for science and we hope that JMIR authors are part of the solution (not the problem) by arguing within their institutions that the use of the IF for assessment of individual work is a misuse of the IF - see DORA statement and What is impact factor misuse?.
 To evaluate the quality and impact of a specific paper, please look at the number of citations or altmetrics for your specific paper, rather than bragging about the impact factor of the journal it is published in.
 The Journal Impact Factor is just a historical average of how often all papers published 2-3 years ago were cited, and may have nothing to do with the specific impact of your work.

 Still, we at JMIR are proud of the fact that all JMIR journals are consistently top-ranked (and authors getting published in JMIR journals can be equally proud of it), and the impact factor is only one of the metrics we are considering:

 Impact Factor (see also What is an Impact Factor?)

-The Journal of Medical Internet Research (JMIR) was ranked #1 by Thomson Reuters by impact factor in the Medical Informatics category 6 times, including the latest version released in June 2017 (current JCR impact factor 2016: 5.175).
-The journal has a better impact factor than Plos One, BMJ Open, PeerJ etc. Regarding the sister journals, JMIR mHealth and uHealth has an inaugural impact factor of 4.636.
+The Journal of Medical Internet Research (JMIR) was ranked #1 by Thomson Reuters by impact factor in the Medical Informatics category 7 times, including the latest version released in June 2018 (current JCR impact factor 2017: 4.671).
+The journal has a better impact factor than Plos One, BMJ Open, PeerJ, etc. Regarding the sister journals, JMIR mHealth and uHealth has an impact factor of 4.541 and JMIR Serious Games has an inaugural impact factor of 2.226.
 Other sister journals are on a similar trajectory.

 h-index (h5) / Google Scholar